The Real Housewives of Beverly Hills: Season 13–present

 The thirteenth season, which premiered on October 25, 2023, featured the remaining six housewives from the twelfth season returning, along with Annemarie Wiley joining as a housewife.
 Former cast members Kim Richards, Grammer, Resnick, Denise Richards, and Mellencamp Arroyave made guest appearances.
 Kathy Hilton also made a guest appearance during the season's reunion.
 In March 2024, Wiley announced her departure from the series.
 In April 2024, Kung Minkoff also confirmed her departure from the show after three seasons.

 The fourteenth season, which premiered on November 19, 2024, featured the five remaining housewives from the previous season returning, alongside newest housewife Bozoma Saint John joining the cast, as well as a new friend of the housewives and actress Jennifer Tilly joining, and Kathy Hilton returning in a "friend of the housewives" capacity.
 Former cast members Grammer and Resnick made guest appearances during the season.
 In March 2025, Beauvais announced her departure from the show after five seasons.
-In June 2025, fashion designer Rachel Zoe was announced as a full-time cast member for the upcoming fifteenth season.
+In June 2025, fashion designer Rachel Zoe was announced as a full-time cast member for the fifteenth season.

-The fifteenth season, which will premiere on December 4, 2025, will feature the five remaining housewives and two "friends of the housewives" from the previous season returning, alongside new housewives Rachel Zoe and Amanda Frances, and new "friend of the housewives" Natalie Swanston Fuller.
-Former cast members Denise Richards, Maloof and Resnick will make guest appearances during the season.
+The fifteenth season premiered on December 4, 2025, featuring the five remaining housewives and two "friends of the housewives" from the previous season returning, alongside new housewives Rachel Zoe and Amanda Frances, and new "friend of the housewives" Natalie Swanston Fuller.
+Former cast members Denise Richards and Resnick made guest appearances during the season.
+In August 2026, Frances announced her departure from the series.
+That same month, it was announced Tracy Tutor, formerly from Million Dollar Listing Los Angeles, and actress Leah Remini had joined the cast for the sixteenth season.